-Professional Pathways is an innovative programme of study for Ark BTEC students aged 16-18.
-Teachers are trained to develop a high quality vocational curriculum that is directly relevant to the workplace.
-The curriculum is made up of a work readiness curriculum which teaches students key employability skills.
+Professional Pathways is a unique and innovative programme of study for Ark BTEC students aged 16-18.
+Teachers are trained to develop a high-quality vocational curriculum that is directly relevant to the workplace.
+The BTEC curriculum is enhanced through a series of student facing events with employers and a bespoke work readiness curriculum which teaches students key employability skills.

-This programme would not be effective without the support of leading corporations and charities, who support in delivering masterclasses and mentor students through the application process to universities of apprenticeships.
+This programme would not be effective without the support of leading corporations and charities, who support in delivering curriculum masterclasses and conference workshops.

-Find out more about how and why we developed the programme in this blog, written by Chloe Holmes, Professional Pathways Manager at Ark.
+Find out more about how and why we developed the programme in this blog.

 Former Walworth Academy student Jeremy Ogunleye, who has just completed a degree in English Language and Literature at Oxford, says: “It’s been a life-changing experience and a challenge that was made possible with help from Ark and the Reuben Scholarship.”